-Hello Friends, thanks for dropping by the website to learn more about St. Andrew’s Episcopal Church.
-I like this church; it’s a good place to work, and a good place to be an explorer of religious faith, as well as someone who has been in the Episcopal world for some time.
+Hello Friends, thanks for visiting the website to learn more about St. Andrew’s Episcopal Church.
+I like this church; it’s a good place to work and a good place to be an explorer of religious faith, as well as someone who has been in the Episcopal world for some time.
 There are lots of different kinds of people who are here for many different reasons.

-Some of our people want to study and are working hard to ask questions and to integrate their faith in a post-modern 21st century world.
-And they want to teach their children and teenagers about Christianity but are not sure how to go about it.
+Some of our people want to study and are working hard to ask questions and to integrate their faith in a post-modern 21st-century world.
+And they want to teach their children and teenagers about Christianity but are unsure how to go about it.

 Fr.
 David Archibald

 9:45 – Rite III Service In-Person Only

 11:00 – Rite II Service